Maumagnaguagno/MindFreak/README.md

 # MindFreak
-A BrainFuck interpreter with bytecode support and language converter
+A BrainFuck interpreter with bytecode support and language converter :scream:

 Started this project during October 2013 to see something easy to parse for a change.
 The goal was to understand how much could be optimized from the source.
 Ended up discovering a lot of crazy ideas about bytecode and macro optimizations.
 Really fun to do in a weekend, but do not let the funny name fool you, would take a lifetime to master.
 Most of my work was inspired by [Nayuki] and the awesome implementation of a Mandelbrot fractal generator by Erik Bosman.